 The Scarlet Honor Council is a team of students committed to upholding Rutgers community standards and promoting a safe and civil campus environment.
 The Scarlet Honor Council is an educational and leadership opportunity for students who want to make a positive impact and encourage other students to have respect for their community and for one another.
 The council provides a great opportunity to develop critical thinking and leadership skills and make difficult decisions with a diverse team.

 All members of the Rutgers-New Brunswick student body are encouraged to apply to the council, regardless of major, undergraduate or graduate status, class year, or full- or part-time status.

-The Scarlet Honor Council educates the University community on University policy and ethical issues.
+- Provide outreach and education to the Rutgers community: The Scarlet Honor Council educates the Rutgers community on University policy and ethical issues.
 Members organize fun activities for students and provide interactive, educational programming to classes, student organizations, residence halls, and Greek organizations.
-Past events include Academic Integrity Week, RU Ethical Week, academic integrity presentations, and a town hall discussion of college drinking.
+Past events include Academic Integrity Week, RU Ethical Week, mocktail mixers, and a town hall discussion of college drinking.

 To join the Scarlet Honor Council, applicants must be in good disciplinary and academic standing with the University and have a 2.75 GPA.
 Students with a prior disciplinary history will not be considered for membership unless all sanctions have been fulfilled.

 Once appointed, members of the Scarlet Honor Council are required to:

 - Complete at least three activities per semester (such as serving on a hearing or appeal, participating in an outreach program, attending a continuing education session, etc.)

 - Based on their applications, selected students are chosen to participate in interviews.

 - Appointments to the council are made based on the applications and interviews.
 Those students chosen for appointments must then complete the appropriate training.
 Additional continuing education is required throughout the year.